iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Dualiy/Convex Conjugate Examples.md

 \end{cases}
 $$

-Note that this is a multi-variable scalar function, let's assume that function happens in $\mathbb{R}^n$
+Note that this is a multi-variable scalar function, let's assume that function happens in $\mathbb{R}^n$.
 Using the definition of the Convex Conjugate, we consider evaluating the expression:

 $$
 \sup_{x}\left\lbrace